Lori Loughlin And Felicity Huffman Sued For $500 Billion By Parent Whose Child Lost A Spot To Their Kids

-A California woman has sued actresses Lori Loughlin, Felicity Huffman, and other alleged co-conspirators caught up in a college-admissions bribery scam for $500 billion, BBC News is reporting.
+A California woman has sued actresses Lori Loughlin, Felicity Huffman, and other alleged co-conspirators caught up in a college admissions bribery scam for $500 billion, BBC News is reporting.

 Loughlin and Huffman were among 33 defendants indicted last week in an FBI sting that targeted wealthy individuals who allegedly used bribes, cheating, and other nefarious methods to get their kids into elite colleges, as People reported at the time.
 Specifically, Huffman allegedly gave $15,000 “to participate in the college entrance exam cheating scheme on behalf of her oldest daughter,” according to the indictment.
-Loughlin allegedly paid $500,000 to have her children brought on to the University of Southern California rowing team, even though none of them had ever rowed.
+Loughlin allegedly paid $500,000 to have her children brought on to the University of Southern California rowing team, even though the students had ever participated in the sport.
 Other alleged conspirators are accused of paying as much as $6 million to get their kids into elite schools.

 Lori Loughlin reportedly not expected to return to 'Fuller House' in wake of college admissions scandal https://t.co/THryODstLT